Ugochukwuodinaka/US-Health-Insurance-Coverage-Analysis/README.md

 - <img src="Top10_States_With_The_Most_Significant_Medicaid_Enrollment_Change_(2013-2016)_image.jpg" width="250">
 - **Top 10 States With The Most Significant Medicaid Enrollment Change (2013-2016):**
 - In this analysis, i focused on the analysis focuses on the top 10 states with the most significant Medicaid enrollment changes from 2013 to 2016, exploring the economic, demographic, and policy factors driving enrollment changes and drawing insights into the effectiveness of Medicaid expansion and other enrollment initiatives.
-California sits at the top of the top 10 States with a figure of 4,087,700 enrollment change, followed by New York with 752,748, Washington is next with 670,960, Ohio folliows with 661,089, Kentucky - 613,983, Colorado - 591,844, Florida - 539,677, Arizona - 514,428, New Jersey - 500,678, and last in the top 10 States is Pennsylvania with 497,068.
+California sits at the top of these top 10 States with a figure of 4,087,700 enrollment change, followed by New York with 752,748, Washington is next with 670,960, Ohio folliows with 661,089, Kentucky - 613,983, Colorado - 591,844, Florida - 539,677, Arizona - 514,428, New Jersey - 500,678, and last in the top 10 States is Pennsylvania with 497,068.
   - Factors Driving Enrollment Changes:
     - Economic Conditions: States experiencing economic growth or downturns may see corresponding changes in Medicaid enrollment.
 Economic factors such as unemployment rates, job losses, and income levels influence individuals' eligibility and need for Medicaid coverage.